Dialogical Companion

 • Any non-essential personal data

-Locale-specific crisis pathways
+Locale-specific support pathways

-Crisis responses are language- and region-sensitive.
+Support signposting is language- and region-sensitive.
 The assistant does not assume location unless the user has chosen a language pack.
 It offers options, not orders.

 "I'm concerned about your safety right now.
 I can't help with this alone.
 If you're in the UK, Combat Stress is available 24/7.
 If you're elsewhere, I can help you find local support."